 We have frequently talked about dogs being labelled unfairly.
-Words like stubborn are top of the list and are frequently followed by statements like, "He's got a mind of his own" or "he doesn't WANT to listen."
+Words like stubborn are top of the list and are often followed by statements like, "He's got a mind of his own" or "he doesn't WANT to listen."

 I could not possibly love the definition of stubborn more for trying to stir this pot again.

 Stubborn: having or showing dogged determination not to change one's attitude or position on something, especially in spite of good arguments or reasons to do so.